Rate this article

 Let’s make generative AI work for your business case

-Use cases of LLM are distributed unevenly across the business landscape, requiring leaders to carefully assess the potential benefits of gen AI for their specific vertical needs.
-Let’s explore the field notes of how different industries gain from the large language models and analyze common LLM industry use cases.
+Applications of LLMs and their value vary from one industry and business area to another, so companies should carefully evaluate where generative AI fits their sector-specific needs.
+Let’s explore the field notes of how different industries gain from the large language models and analyze common LLM use cases.

 With an increasing cost of care, admin workloads, and labor shortages healthcare is a vibrant testing ground for AI-based automation technologies.
 In particular, LLM use cases in healthcare show promise to transform clinical practice by allowing healthcare providers to spend more time with their patients, thus improving patient outcomes.

-Here’s where large language models have made a compelling case:
+Here’s where applications of large language models have made a compelling case:

-- Back-office automation — Gen AI models can take the admin burden off healthcare professionals by drafting appeal letters, streamlining patient data entry, and categorizing incoming claims and billing.
+• Back-office automation: Gen AI models can take the admin burden off healthcare professionals by drafting appeal letters, streamlining patient data entry, and categorizing incoming claims and billing.
+To help their clinicians spend more time focusing on their patients, Mayo Clinic uses ambient AI scribes.
+These solutions record and summarize patient-physician conversations thanks to speech recognition, natural language processing and large language models.

 LLM use cases in finance and banking

-Besides financial data analysis, LLM business use cases in finance include personalized trading assistance, chatbots, efficient onboarding of new customers, and market predictions.
-The analytics engine of LLMs also helps generate reports at scale and supports smart wealth management.
+High-value LLM enterprise use cases in finance include personalized trading assistance, customer-facing support chatbots, efficient onboarding of new customers, and market predictions.
+LLMs also enable large-scale report generation and support wealth management workflows by synthesizing financial data and assisting advisors with insights and client reporting.

 Customer support is among other prominent LLM use cases in banking, and the one associated with huge gains.
 By augmenting the existing chatbot with GPT-4 capabilities, one of our clients, a Czech bank, boosted its Net Promoter Score (NPS) by 34%, and improved its First Contact Resolution (FCR) by 60%.